|Place||Africa: Sudan, Suakin|

-Khedive's Star (1882 - 1891).
+Khedive's Star.
 Unnamed as issued.
-Obverse: In the centre is the Sphinx with the three Great Pyramids in the background.
+The obverse shows the Sphinx with the three Great Pyramids in the background.
 Around this is a raised band, on the upper part of which is embossed 'EGYPT' followed by the dates '1884-6'.
 The lower part of the band is embossed in Arabic 'KHEDIVE OF EGYPT' with the appropriate date.
-Reverse: The Khedive's monogram 'T.M.' surmounted by a crown within a raised band.
-The suspender is a small fixed loop attached between the two uppermost rays of the star.
+On the reverse is the Khedive's monogram 'TM' surmounted by a crown within a raised band.
+The suspender is a small fixed loop attached between the two uppermost points of the star.
 A loose ring is attached to the loop joining a straight laureated bar bearing a crescent moon and a small five pointed star.
-A small piece of 39 mm plain dark blue ribbon is attached to the suspender bar.Order a copy